Beyond BRCA: Testing negative and living in the ‘gray zone’ for cancer risk

 This is Stacey’s story of searching for a genetic explanation for the prevalence of breast cancer in her family.

-Genetic Counseling Note: When a patient tests ‘negative’ for genetic mutations, part of the genetic counseling process is to interpret what that result means in light of the patient’s personal and family history.
-In some cases it could mean that 1) there is still a likely genetic explanation for the cancers in the family – but the current testing hasn’t found it or 2) the cancers in the family are unlikely to be hereditary.
-The differences in these possible interpretations can make a significant impact on the recommendations for how that patient and their entire family are followed.
+Genetic Counseling Note: When a patient tests ‘negative’ for genetic mutations, part of the genetic counseling process is to interpret what that result means in context of the patient’s personal and family history.
+In some cases, it could mean that 1) there may be genetic explanation for the cancers in the family – but the current testing hasn’t found it, 2) genetics is playing a partial role in the family history of cancer, or 3) the cancers in the family are unlikely to be hereditary.
+The differences in these possible interpretations can make a significant impact on the recommendations for how that patient and his/her entire family are followed.
 However, complexities in personal and family histories can often make this classification challenging.

 Tell us about you